MetPX/sarracenia/docs/source/How2Guides/source.rst

 ..
 Note::
-  Passwords are always stored in the credentials.conf file.
+  Passwords are always stored in the credentials.conf file. to avoid doing that, it is better to use keys, which sarracenia can find by looking at ssh configuration files. just configure ssh to work, and sarracenia will as well.

 So now the command line for sr_post is just the url for ddsr to retrieve the file on grumpy::